sameedali/N-tuple-plagiarism-detector/README.txt

 I have also handled exceptions in the code and made custom exceptions and used them where appropriate.

-> If there are obvious ways it could be abstracted or extended, is it designed to support that?
-> For example, this N-tuple detection algorithm may end up being used in other contexts (like a website) and so should be easy to reuse.

 I designed the code to be as modular as possible.
 This allows the code to be easily extended in the future.